IanS71/osticket-prereqs/README.md

 <p>
 <h2>PHP IIS registration</h2>
 <p>
-Next step is to open up Internet Information Systems as an Administrater.
+Next step is to open up Internet Information Services as an Administrater.
 Open the PHP and register the C:\PHP folder that was set up prior.
 Reload and restart the server to apply the change that was made
 </p>
 <br />